 Today, I have a very special guest post from my husband, Jason Lancaster.
-Jason is a fantastic cook, a Denver Internet Marketing guy, a Denver Nuggets fan, AND a fan of Alton Brown.
+Jason is a fantastic cook, a Online Marketing guy, a Denver Nuggets fan, AND a fan of Alton Brown.
 He agreed to help me out with some of the Dipstock dip making this week, and I’m oh-so-grateful.
 Seven dips is a lot of work for one person!
 Help me in welcoming Jason to the Saucy Dipper.

 Tapenade, for those who may not know, is a nice dip for crackers and toasted bread, but it also plays very nicely with pork.
 Today, I’m going to tell you AND show you how to make some in about 10 minutes.